EUDR Compliance

 • Auxiliar data such as canopy height

-• change detection analysis for the current date to the baseline date (daily)
+• Change detection analysis for the exact harvest date to the baseline date

-If the internal model detects forest at the cut-off date or a reduction of forest cover compared to the cut-off date of the EUDR it will mark this polygon with a potential high risk of deforestation.
-Additionally, it will provide an index indicating the extent of deforestation relative to the plot size.
+If the internal model detects a reduction of forest cover compared to the baseline date (30.12.2020) of the EUDR it will mark this polygon with a potential high risk of deforestation.
+The area deforested and the percentage of loss is given.
+For the commodity wood it carries out a plausibility check in addition, to validate the location and the amount of wood harvested.

 Your Benefits – Our Key Features